RichardJJG/docs/docs/eventing/broker/config-br-defaults.md

       namespace: knative-eventing
 ```

-This means that any Broker created without a specific BrokerClass annotation
+The above example shows that any broker created without a specific BrokerClass annotation uses
-will use `MTChannelBasedBroker`, and any Broker without a `spec.config`
+`MTChannelBasedBroker`, and any broker without a `spec.config` has `spec.config`, like so:
-will have `spec.config` like so:

 ```
 spec: